 The full timetable of all activities for this course can be accessed from Course Planner.

-Course Learning OutcomesOn successful completion of Introductory Psychology, students will have:
+Course Learning OutcomesOn successful completion of Introductory Psychology you will be able to:

-- an introductory knowledge of selected areas of basic psychological enquiry
+- explain key areas of basic psychological enquiry

-- an ability to discuss and enter into debate on psychological topics
+- discuss and enter into debate on psychological topics

 University Graduate Attributes